-A proper Privacy Act Request is one in which the individual seeks records on himself that are contained in a file retrievable by the individual's name or personal identifier.
-All Privacy Act Requests, to include amendment requests, must be submitted in writing, contain as much detail as possible to identify the information requested or amended, and contain the requester's signature (a digital signature is required for all on-line submissions).
+A proper Privacy Act Request is one in which the individual seeks records regarding one’s self that are contained in a file retrievable by the individual's name or personal identifier.
+All Privacy Act Requests, to include amendment requests, must be submitted in writing, contain as much detail as possible to identify the information requested or to be amended, and contain the requester's signature (a digital signature is required for all on-line submissions).

-If you are requesting your Standard Form 50 (Notification of Personnel Action) which is the required form for notifying employees when a change has occurred in their condition of employment, such as reassignment, change in benefits, promotion, award, etc. (CIVILIANS ONLY) please use the following alias: NSA_SF50request@nsa.gov
+FOR CIVILIANS: If you are requesting your Standard Form 50 (Notification of Personnel Action) which is the required form for notifying employees when a change has occurred in their condition of employment, such as reassignment, change in benefits, promotion, award, etc., please use the following alias: NSA_SF50request@nsa.gov.

 If you are requesting your Security Questionnaire Standard Form 86, the initial form used to apply for employment with the National Security Agency, please use the following alias: A5243_Sec_Info_Mgnt@nsa.gov.

-All other Privacy Requests, please follow procedures below.
+For all other Privacy Act requests, please follow the procedures below.

-- By postal service or other commercial delivery to:
+- In writing via the United States Postal Service or other commercial delivery to:

 National Security Agency

 - Facsimile Number: 443-479-3612.
 Privacy Act requests submitted by facsimile are limited to 20 pages and should be marked to the attention of the FOIA/PA Office.